niclabs/development/README.md

 # development
 Development practices and rules.

-This repository describe a guide of good practices to follow when developing software for NIC Chile Research Labs.
+This repository describes a set of good practices to follow when developing software for NIC Chile Research Labs.

 # Version Control
 Why is important to keep your files in a version control system and which one do we prefer.